Ouphix/synchro-psychotherapies/steps2.md

 **You need to specify,**

 - the folder where you put your data (eg dataFolder = '/Users/Ofix/Documents/Fac/internat/Recherche/projets/synchro/synchroData/CSV/filtered/')
-- The cvs files are automatically detected from this folder and S_estimator is used on them.
+- the csv files are automatically detected from this folder and S_estimator is used on them.
 - the number of frames used in an interval to compute synchrony, Nota bene, there are 25 frames by second. (eg. numberOfFramesByInterval = 25*10).
 We chose this parameter since it seems to be clinically relevant but other parameters could be tested.

 This process is relatively long and can take several minutes, especially with short intervals.
 It returns synchrony CSV files that can be found [here](https://github.com/Ouphix/synchro-psychotherapies/tree/master/CSV/SynchronyCSV).